 This Is Starting to Make Sense – How Do I Learn More?

 Your starting point is our Online Learning Platform, ICANN Learn, supported by ICANN's Development and Public Responsibility Department (DPRD), which provides the opportunity to take "courses" on ICANN: ranging from what an ICANN Meeting is like, to how ICANN works, to the community groups that make up the Multistakeholder model.
 Individuals and Groups can also develop courses of their own, so new ideas and content are being generated on this platform every day.

-The DPRD also has programming to help support Newcomers at ICANN Meetings.
-The DPRD organizes the Newcomer's Sunday Session and the ICANN Information Booth, both of which are available at every ICANN Meeting to help familiarize new participants to ICANN and the Community.
+The DPRD facilitates programming to help support Newcomers at ICANN Meetings: the Newcomer Sunday Session and the ICANN Information Booth, both of which are available at every ICANN Meeting to help familiarize new participants to ICANN and the Community.
 The day long Newcomer session is highly interactive, with members of ICANN staff and community sharing information, experiences and expertise about the ICANN community, its work and how to participate, get engaged and bring your own voice into the Policy Making Multistakeholder model of work.

 How Can I See All of This In Action?
 Attend an ICANN Meeting in person or participate remotely.